finkbeca/Notes/content/docs/blockchain/near.md

 - Determine how network resources are allocated and where its future direction will go through governance
 - General

 NEAR is a decentralized application platform which runs atop the NEAR Protocol blockchain.
 The blockchain runs on hundreds of nodes that are permissionless and performant.
-Near is a platform which has acess to a shared and secure pool of money, identity and data.
+Near is a platform which has access to a shared and secure pool of money, identity and data.

 "one token equals one vote" to govern system